 The bedroom should be well ventilated and, for a restful sleep, you should open the window for five minutes before going to bed.
 If the air in the room is too dry, use a humidifier.
 You might want to develop a bedtime ritual, such as drinking a glass of warm milk, listening to relaxing music or taking a bubble bath.

 Remember that you are not the only one who is interested in learning how to beat insomnia and return to a healthy sleep schedule.
 You can join a support group and talk to other people about potential solutions to improve your sleep quality and frequency.
+Additionally, you can also use wearables such as Fitbit or the Oura ring to measure your sleep quality.
 (R)

 When a person suffers from insomnia, the risk of mood swings becomes considerably higher.
 In turn, this can affect the workplace/school performance, as well as personal relationships with various people.

 It is also essential to mention that sleep deprivation can aggravate existing health conditions, such as diabetes, obesity, cardiovascular disease, depression, anxiety, chronic pain or high blood pressure.
 Living with insomnia can be difficult but, more importantly, it can affect one’s physical and mental health.
 (R)